-If a starter is pitching a shutout when he reaches his BF limit, he is automatically given a BF boost equal to his large S rating.
-(Exception: If a starter pitching a shutout has no CG rating, his BF boost is limited to the raised number beside his S rating).
+Shutouts: If a starter is pitching a shutout whenever he reaches his BF limit (either at the end of his original BF if he doesn't earn a CG rating boost, or at the end of his boost-adjusted BF) he is given extra BF equal to his large S rating, and can stay on A grades until allowing a run or exhausting his extra BF.
+(Exception: If a starter pitching a shutout has no CG rating, his extra BF are limited to the raised number beside his S rating).